Learn How to Squat Properly

 How to Complete a Bodyweight Squat

-- Stand with your feet shoulder-width apart with your arms resting at your sides.
+1. Stand with your feet shoulder-width apart with your arms resting at your sides.

-- Bracing your core and keeping a proud posture (shoulders back and chest up), begin pushing your hips back and bending your knees as if you’re going to sit down in a chair.
-Ensure your knees do not cave in and your knees do not travel too far forward past your feet.
-When your thighs are parallel to the floor or you have reached the lowest comfortable position without breaking your form, pause.
+2. Brace your core and keep a proud posture.
+(Shoulders back and chest up).
+When in posture, begin pushing your hips back and bending your knees as if you’re going to sit down in a chair.
+Ensure your knees do not cave in, and that they do not travel too far forward past your feet.

 Common Mistakes to Avoid with Squat Form

-- Avoid lifting your heels: This is often an indicator of poor ankle and hip mobility.
+3. Avoid lifting your heels: This is often an indicator of poor ankle and hip mobility.
 Do not let your heels lift off the ground.
 If you find your heels lifting up, feel free to seek some treatment from one of our physiotherapists by clicking here.